wp-plugins/wp-admin-no-show/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Replaced multi-select dropdown with checkboxes.

 = 1.2.2 =
-* Updated dropdown multiselect to allow toggling of option items.
+* Updated multi-select dropdown to allow toggling of option items.

 = 1.2.1 =
 * Removed 28px white space in front end when admin bar is disabled.